About the School

 The School of Nursing is located at the Medical Center Campus of Saint Louis University.
 The Medical Center also includes the schools of Medicine and Public Health, the Doisy College of Health Sciences, and the centers for Health Care Ethics and Advanced Dental Education.

-The mission of the School of Nursing is education within a diverse and technological society.
-The School of Nursing, an integral unit of Saint Louis University, seeks to fulfill its mission of education through teaching, research, practice, and service in ways consistent with Catholic, Jesuit values of the University.
+The mission of the School of Nursing is education of "the whole person"-mind, body, heart and spirit, within a dynamic, diverse and technological society.
+The School of Nursing, an integral unit of Saint Louis University, seeks to fulfill its mission of education and leadership in the development of nursing as a discipline and profession through teaching, research, practice, and service in ways consistent with the Catholic, Jesuit values of the University.
 The School of Nursing acts responsibly by setting priorities and exercising stewardship to assure the best use of its resources.

-The School, through the teaching component of the mission, prepares students at baccalaureate, master's, post-master's, DNP, and PhD levels for professional nursing practice and interprofessional collaboration.
-The School creates a student-centered environment that recognizes and actively addresses the diverse needs of individuals, and an academic climate that promotes the spirit of inquiry among faculty and students.
+The School, through the teaching component of the mission, prepares students at baccalaureate, master's, post-master's, and doctoral levels for professional nursing practice and interprofessional collaboration to care for the whole person, the "cura personalis".
+The School creates a student-centered environment that recognizes and actively addresses the diverse learning needs of students and an academic climate that promotes intellectual inquiry among faculty and students.

-The School, through the research component of the mission, advances the active engagement of faculty and the involvement of students in the scholarly process of inquiry and discovery, dissemination, and application of knowledge.
-The School promotes interprofessional collaboration in the conduct of research in order to advance health care.
+The School, through the research component of the mission, advances the active engagement of faculty and the involvement of students in the innovative scholarly process of discovery, dissemination, and translation of knowledge.
+The School promotes interprofessional collaboration in the conduct of research to maintain or improve health.

 Saint Louis University is fully accredited by the North Central Association of Colleges and Secondary Schools.
 The School of Nursing is fully accredited by the Commission on Collegiate Nursing Education of the American Association of Colleges of Nursing, and is fully approved by the Missouri State Board of Nursing.